neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 In this section we are going to deal with these techniques too naive to be taken seriously but still being used frequently.

-One of these techniques is to hide a file at the end of other file.
+One of these techniques is __to hide a file at the end of other file__.
 Some image formats allow this operation without breaking things.
 For example the GIF image format.
 If we hide a ZIP file at the end of a GIF file, we can view the image without noticing any different.

 We can do this in Linux/Mac with: